Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Lions stats and trends

-- Detroit has played five games, with three wins against the spread.

-- The Lions have an against the spread record of 3-1 in their four games as an underdog of 3.5 points or more this year.
+- The Lions have an ATS record of 3-1 in their four games when underdogs by 3.5 points or more this year.

-- Detroit's games this year have eclipsed the over/under two times in five opportunities (40%).

-- The Lions put up 19.6 points per game, comparable to the 20 the Bengals allow.
+- This season the Lions rack up just 0.4 fewer points per game (19.6) than the Bengals give up (20).

 Home and road insights